aashnadogra/leetcode-AI-assistant/prompts.md

 7. User requests optimization guidance
 8. Assistant provides targeted optimization hints using Time Complexity Optimization Prompt
 9. User successfully optimizes solution

+## In all prompts are saved as templates with different walkthroughs suggested and a clear understanding laid so the AI model being used understands how to answer the question.
+These prompts are selectedon the basis of what data structure is being used, is the question regarding complexity, level of the user.
+Then we use nlp libraries to shorten responses so it gives more of a conversation chat feel to the user.